Leonardtown, Maryland: Early history

 Records indicate that by 1654, county court was conducted at the house of John Hammond in the area known as "Newtown" or "Newtowne Hundred".
 During the late 17th century, it appears that court was held at various homes throughout Newtown, and that it was only in 1708 that an official town with a designated courthouse was established.
 It was during this same year that Phillip Lynes, then Mayor of St. Mary's City, Maryland's colonial capital, designated fifty acres of land at the head of "Brittons Bay" to be divided into 100 lots.
 He further ordered that one lot be set aside for a county courthouse to be built at an expense not to exceed 12,000 pounds of tobacco.
 At this time, Newtown was promptly renamed Seymour Town in honor of Governor John Seymour.
-Nearly 20 years later, Seymour Town was renamed again to Leonard Town in honor of Benedict Leonard Calvert, who was Maryland's governor during this period.
+Nearly 20 years later, Seymour Town was renamed again to Leonard Town in honor of Leonard Calvert, who was Maryland's first governor.

 In the decades that followed, Leonard Town became the place where local residents conducted their official business with the colony.
 Farm products were regularly shipped through the port.